juniormbe/cloudmc-standard-kb/en/aws-compute-service/aws-add_an_instance.md

 ### Results

 -   Our new instance `acme-prod-web01`is created with the selected configuration options
--   Only once instance is configured and deployed
+-   Only one instance is configured and deployed
--   It is in the `us-east-1` region.
+-   It is in the `us-east-1` region
 -   It has a root volume with 10GB of storage
 -   No other volumes are attached
 -   The instance is now listed in the **Instances** page of the **Compute** tab.